 Vacation Scheduling: Approval of requests to take vacation rests with the immediate supervisor or designee with managerial authority.
 Vacations may be scheduled at any time during the contract year.
 Vacation may be taken in one hour increments by Classified employees who are considered Non-Exempt employees under the Federal Fair Labor Standards Act and as such are compensated on an hourly wage basis.
-All other groups of employees are considered Exempt employees under the Fair Labor Standards Act and as such as such are the Fair Labor Standards Act and as such shall take vacation and all other paid time off in one-half or whole day increments.
+All other groups of employees are considered Exempt employees under the Fair Labor Standards Act and as such shall take vacation and all other paid time off in one-half or whole day increments.

 Termination: Employees who provide a minimum of 14 calendar days' notice of intent to terminate employment shall be paid for all accrued but unused vacation earned as of the final day of paid employment.
 Any employee who has taken more vacation than has been either rolled over or accrued by the date of termination, shall have his/her final pay adjusted accordingly.